gvwilson/sensibleadventures/misc/bear-02.md

 holding hands tumble through the air, but it was just laundry on a clothesline.

-Cloak scraped against the trees, then sagged to the ground with a mind-spoken mewl of pain.
+Charger scraped against the trees, then sagged to the ground with a mind-spoken mewl of pain.
 Noxy slid down his side, gasping as she jostled her bruised arm.
 The branch had torn open her gray leather coat and the quilted sleeve of the heavy shirt she wore underneath it, but had only scraped her skin.
 Her knees went weak as she realized how close a call she'd had.

 The tornado began moving away.
-She and Cloak had come down on a narrow dirt track through a patch of forest that lay between two apple orchards.
-The summer-green branches of the oaks and maples around them still shook in the wind, but she and Cloak were safe.
+She and Charger had come down on a narrow dirt track through a patch of forest that lay between two apple orchards.
+The summer-green branches of the oaks and maples around them still shook in the wind, but she and Charger were safe.
 For now.

 She took a shaky breath.
 Aft and the other cloudherds would have seen her come down.
 They would come looking for her.
 If they could.

 Heavy hooves drummed on the road behind her.
 Half a dozen soldiers in yellow coats galloped toward her on stocky black horses.
 She struggled to her feet with a grimace.

 The lead rider reined in a few paces away.
 "Are you all right?" he asked, pulling down the black-and-yellow bandanna that protected his